johannes-ed/rocket-league-session-tracker/README.md

 https://www.rocketleague.com/en/developer/stats-api

-You can now download the first release here on Github, unzip the folder and run the exe file in it.
+You can now download the first release here on Github to the right, unzip the folder and run the exe file in it.
 Dependencies are inside along with.
 Packaged with pyinstaller.
 (windows defender might warn because of unsigned exe)